yfnaji/gerk/README.md

 - `b` The $b$ array.
 Must be a list of floats, decimals or integers
 - `c` The $c$ array.
 Must be a list of floats, decimals or integers
 - `initial_conditions` A `tuple` that acts as the coordinate of the initial condition values
-- `final` Where you want the Runge-Kutta method to approximate up to on the $x$-axis
+- `final` The value of $x$ for which we terminate the Runge-Kutta method
 - `time_steps` The number of discretizations you want to apply on the from the initial $x_0$ to `final`.
 Must be an integer
 - `func` The function expression to be numerically integrated
 - `real_values` (Optional) A `callable` which is the explicit solution to the initial value problem _**or**_ a list of real values **Note** the list must be of size `time_steps + 1`